 Legislative Citation-(2) Reporting Requirements.
 Each school district shall prepare a report card in accordance with the guidelines set forth in this Section which describes the performance of its students by school attendance centers and by district and the district's financial resources and use of financial resources.
 Such report card shall be presented at a regular school board meeting subject to applicable notice requirements, posted on the school district's Internet web site, if the district maintains an Internet web site, made available to a newspaper of general circulation serving the district, and, upon request, sent home to a parent (unless the district does not maintain an Internet web site, in which case the report card shall be sent home to parents without request).
-If the district posts the report card on its Internet web site, the district shall send a written notice home to parents stating (i) that the report card will be sent to parents upon request, and (iv) the telephone number that parents may call to request a printed copy of the report card.
+If the district posts the report card on its Internet web site, the district shall send a written notice home to parents stating (i) that the report card is available on the web site, (ii) the address of the web site, (iii) that a printed copy of the report card will be sent to parents upon request, and (iv) the telephone number that parents may call to request a printed copy of the report card.
 In addition, each school district shall submit the completed report card to the office of the district's Regional Superintendent which shall make copies available to any individual requesting them.